alexandrebobkov/CanadianPayroll/docs/source/onboarding_employee.rst

 For unionized workplaces:

-- Union dues are deducted
+- Union dues to be deducted
 - Employees sign authorization for deduction
 - Exemptions may apply, but dues equivalent still required